amaan784/ml-dl-related/README.md

 ## Model Hub

+- Contains a large number of models serving different purposes

 ## Fine tune

+- Approach to transfer learning in which the parameters of a pre-trained model are trained on new data

+General Steps-
+1) Prepare datset
+2) Load pretrained tokenizer, call it with dataset and get encoding
+3) Build tensorflow / pytorch dataset with encodings
+4) Load pre trained model
+5) a) Load Trainer class and train int
+    b) native pytorch training loop / tensorflow code

 Sources-
 - [Getting Started With Hugging Face in 15 Minutes | Transformers, Pipeline, Tokenizer, Models](https://youtu.be/QEaBAZQCtwE)